plausible/website/about.md

 When using Plausible Analytics, you 100% own and control all of your website data.
 This data is not being shared with or sold to any third-parties.
 Since we don't make money from advertising, we need to charge a fee to keep the project development going, to stay in business, to continue putting effort into improving the project and to cover our costs.

-**Our current MRR is $3,893 with 601 paying subscribers** (last updated on August 25th, 2020).
+**Our current MRR is $4,377 with 707 paying subscribers** (last updated on September 10th, 2020).
 MRR stands for Monthly Recurring Revenue and it measures the total amount of subscription revenue that we expect on a monthly basis.

 ## Is it possible to have privacy-friendly web analytics?